 Benefits and Compensation

-Summer consultants receive a weekly stipend as well as housing at the project site.
-The program covers transportation to the BPI orientation training at the start of the program, to the park assignment, and from the park to the consultant's school at the end of the summer.
+Summer consultants receive a competitive weekly stipend.
+Housing for the duration of the 11-week internship is also included.
+The program reimburses interns for transportation to the BPI orientation training at the start of the program, to the assigned project site, and from the project site to the consultant's school at the end of the summer.